A Cold Hamm’s Beer And A Hot Game Of Snooker

 And over there, down the bar a bit, was a large jar filled with sausages or pickles or eggs.
 The old boys had to have a snack while engaging in that hit Snooker game!
 I can still see them like it was yesterday, raising their pool stick and pushing a washer along a wire strung above the table.
 Somebody had scored!

-There’s still pool tables around of course, and I’m sure they still have Snooker tables, too.
-I’ll bet there’s still ‘old boy’s’ playing pool, and swapping tall tales like they did in that small town pool hall all those years ago.
+There's still pool tables around of course, and I'm sure they still have Snooker tables, too.
+I'll bet there's still 'old boy's' playing pool, swapping tall tales and complaining about politics and corn price's just like they did in that small town pool hall all those years ago.